freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/reverse-array.md

 # --instructions--

 Write a JavaScript function called `reverseAndPrintArray` that takes an array as input, reverses it, and then prints the reversed array.

+**Prompts**
+Click on this - <a href = "https://cs50.ai/chat">Link</a> to Go to CS50 AI.
+And use this prompt.

+1. Prompt 1: Are there any specific techniques or algorithms you'd like to employ for array reversal?
+2. Prompt 2: Would you like us to consider any special cases or edge scenarios in our implementation?

 # --hints--